-66 I am grateful to have the opportunity to work with faculty and students who provide a diverse array of experiences and knowledges, due to the interdisciplinary nature of The School of Indigenous and Canadian Studies.
+66 I am grateful to have had the opportunity to undertake my graduate studies in the School of Indigenous and Canadian Studies.
 SICS provides a supportive and academically rigorous environment in which students are encouraged to explore and pursue a variety of research interests.
-I feel that I have grown so much as a scholar in Indigenous Studies since joining the School, and have recommended the MA and PhD program to many friends and colleagues!
+Due to the interdisciplinary nature of SICS, I was surrounded by accomplished and innovative scholars working in such fields as visual culture, gender studies, Indigenous studies, settler colonial studies, and affect.
+These fields all inform my current research projects.
+I feel that I have grown so much as a scholar in SICS, and have recommended the MA and PhD program to many friends and colleagues!

-- Charlotte Hoelke, PhD candidate, MA/13
+- Charlotte Hoelke, PhD/19

-carleton.ca/canadianstudies
+carleton.ca/sics